Nolte State Park

 Nolte State Park is a 117 acre Washington state park located 6 mi northeast of Enumclaw and just south of Cumberland at the western edge of the Cascade Mountains, with 7174 ft of shoreline on Deep Lake near the Green River Gorge.
-The property was a resort for many years before it was donated to the state by Minnie Nolte in the early 1970s.
+The property was a resort for many years before it was donated to the state by Minnie Nolte in 1971.
 There are rainbow trout, coastal cutthroat trout, kokanee, crappie, and brown bullhead in the lake.
 The lake has a public fishing pier, beach area, and a hiking trail around the lake.
 The boat launch is carry-in only with limited parking.
 Deep Lake has a surface area of 39 acre and reaches a depth of 76 ft.